Hendrixer/API-design-v4/lessons/05-data-modeling/B-creating-models.md

 }
 ```

 Products can have updates.
 So products belong to updates.
 Updates have many fields, one is called status.
 Because status is a finite set of options, we created an ENUM to represent our status.
 Think of an enum value types as "one-of-these".
-So the value must be one of the values in the ENUM vs just any other random string.
+So the value must be one of the values in the ENUM instead of being any other random string.

 ## Update Points